Scholarships

 Eligibility Criteria:

-- Must be enrolled in a healthcare program
+• Must be enrolled in an eligible program

 ENMU-Roswell Skills and Technical Training Scholarship